humanmade/Colors-Of-Image/README.md

 ![](https://dl.dropbox.com/u/238502/Captured/RUf54.png)

-The main advanage of working from a color palette is closer matching, as each pixel simply has to calculate the color-distance within the palette and chose the best match.
+The main advantage of working from a color palette is closer matching, as each pixel simply has to calculate the color-distance within the palette and chose the best match.
 This is useful for working with color taxonomies as the taxonomy should have a finite amount of colors.

 ![](https://dl.dropbox.com/u/238502/Captured/HphVw.png)